0xSpaceShard/starknet-devnet/website/docs/postman.md

 }
 ```

 Loads a `MockStarknetMessaging` contract.
 The `address` parameter is optional; if provided, the `MockStarknetMessaging` contract will be fetched from that address, otherwise a new one will be deployed.

+The `funded_account_private_key` parameter is optional; if provided, then this account would be used as the signer.
+The account associated with this private key must be pre-funded.

 :::note L1-L2 with dockerized Devnet